Glitter Mountain

 - Opal: Opal is a mineral that can be found in a variety of colors, including white, yellow, orange, red, blue, green, and black.
 Opal is found in sedimentary rocks, such as sandstone and shale.

-Where is all the glitter going?
+Where does all the glitter go?

 The whereabouts of all the glitter in the world is a mystery that has been the subject of much speculation.
 Some people believe that it is being used in military applications, while others think it is being used in consumer products.
 There is no definitive answer, but some of the most likely places where glitter is going include: